bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 ### Managing transactional emails

-BigCommerce does not currently provide native support for localizing transactional emails such as order confirmation or status updates.
 To fully localize a store into a language other than English, disable the sending of BigCommerce native emails.
 To disable native emails, go to **Storefront** › [**Email Templates**](http://login.bigcommerce.com/deep-links//manage/storefront-manager/email-templates).
 Uncheck each email type that you prefer to customize.
 If you would like to localize transactional emails, see our Partner Apps, such as [CM Commerce](https://www.bigcommerce.com/apps/cm-commerce/), for more details.

 ### Managing gift certificates

-The BigCommerce platform does not currently support translation of gift certificates into languages other than English.
 To fully localize your store, disable gift certificates in the BigCommerce control panel.

+### Managing system messages
+You can configure each store's payment and checkout error messages in the BigCommerce control panel.
+For details, see [Verbose Error Messages at Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout#verbose).

 ## Resources